techydeola/BlogApp/README.md

-### BlogApp
+### Learnify

-<p> BlogApp is a blog application built with NodeJs.
+<p> Learnify is a blog application built with NodeJs.
 It allow user to create and view blog posts.
 The application also include user authentication.

 ## Table of Contents
 - [Features](#Features)